-The Smartbadge recently won the Medtech Breakthrough Award of 2019 for the Best IOT Healthcare Wearable Device.
+The Smartbadge won the Medtech Breakthrough Award of 2019 for the Best IOT Healthcare Wearable Device, and more recently, was named by Time Magazine as one of the Best Inventions of 2020.
 The Smartbadge device should also drive a lift in software revenue, which generates a higher margin for the company.
-While we don’t expect every customer to upgrade to the new badge immediately, we believe the product offers a longer-term growth opportunity that points to sustainable growth for years to come.
+While we don’t expect every customer to upgrade to the new badge immediately, the company has reported that new clients are choosing the new generation device over its predecessor.
+We believe the Smartbadge offers a sustainable growth opportunity for years to come.

 Multiple drivers of growth in a $6B addressable market

 Vocera currently has about 20% market share among US hospitals.
 Most of the remaining opportunity is greenfield (i.e., most hospitals aren’t using any communication platform other than pagers or overhead calling systems).
-Vocera is also the exclusive communications platform for both the Veteran Affairs and the Department of Defense.
-These government hospitals represent a $100M opportunity and, thus far, Vocera is only 50% penetrated into this group.
+The company is also the exclusive communications platform for both the Veteran Affairs and the Department of Defense, a customer base that represents a large upgrade opportunity to the Smartbadge.
 By adding more hospital customers, cross-selling new products into existing customers, and expanding internationally, Vocera is targeting a global addressable market of $6B.
 Expansion beyond hospitals and beyond the healthcare industry would further broaden the addressable market.

-Strong bookings indicate growth acceleration and margin expansion
+Record bookings indicate future growth and margin expansion